 Grant funding announced to support businesses trading with the EU

-The fund, which opens for applications in March 2021, will be administered through the pre-existing Customs Grant Scheme, in order to help businesses prepare for the new import controls that come into force in April and July as detailed in the Border Operating Model.
+The fund, which opens for applications on 15 March 2021, will be administered through the pre-existing Customs Grant Scheme, in order to help businesses prepare for the new import controls that come into force in April and July as detailed in the Border Operating Model.

 What can the grant be used for?